RosterElf Logo

 Janitor cleaning commercial building

-A janitor is responsible for maintaining the cleanliness, safety and functionality of buildings and facilities.
-The role combines general cleaning duties with minor maintenance tasks, waste management and security responsibilities to ensure premises are well-maintained and presentable.
+A janitor maintains the cleanliness, safety and functionality of buildings and facilities.
+The role combines general cleaning duties — sweeping, mopping and vacuuming floors, sanitising restrooms and managing waste — with minor maintenance tasks, supply restocking, security checks and occasional minor repairs to keep premises well-maintained and presentable.

 In Australia, janitor positions are typically classified under the Cleaning Services Award 2020 (MA000022).
-Classification levels depend on duties, skills and whether the role includes supervisory responsibilities.
+Classification levels depend on duties, skills and whether the role includes supervisory responsibilities, with janitors usually sitting at Level 2 or Level 3.
+Specialised settings vary the work — schools focus on classrooms and gyms, while hospitals require deep sanitation and infection control.

 This template provides a foundation for creating clear, compliant job descriptions that attract reliable candidates.
 Once hired, manage your cleaning team efficiently with rostering software.